devopshobbies/netops-roadmap/README.md

  - Docker
    - [Docker Tutorial](https://www.tutorialspoint.com/docker_masterclass_docker_and_swarm/index.asp) (English Language)

-💡 *As NetOps engineers we should know a containerization solution like docker, we need this to deploy our applications in micro service format. this will bring us more performance and easier management too.*
+💡 *As NetOps engineers we should know a containerization solution like docker, we need this to deploy our applications in micro service format. this will bring us better performance and easier management too.*